tim-tang/tim-tang.github.com/_posts/2012-11-01-jbossas7-cluster-setup-with-modcluster.md

 > We will use this user for slave as7 host to connect to master.
 Notice that the username must be equal to the name given in the slaves host element.
 That mean for each additional host you need a user.

-* Add JNDI Datasource and Driver in domain.xml under the full-ha profile, more details please refer [JBoss Datasource setup] and [Set up JNDI datasources In JBoss]:

 * Add hornetq server username/password node in domain.xml, find  full-ha profile under hornetq-server node add following:

 		<cluster-user>admin</cluster-user>